Members

 Peter van Koppen

-Prof. Peter J. van Koppen is a psychologist and since 2003 full professor of Legal Psychology at the Faculty of Law of VU University Amsterdam.
+Em.
+Prof. Peter J. van Koppen was full professor of Legal Psychology at the Faculty of Law of VU University Amsterdam from 2003 to 2019.
 He studied psychology in Groningen (class of 1978; personality psychology and psychometrics) and law in Groningen and Amsterdam (class of 1977).
 He obtained his JD in 1984 at the Faculty of Law of the Erasmus University Rotterdam.

 He is a member of the Royal Holland Society of Sciences and Humanities.
 He is editor of the international journal Psychology, Crime, and Law (since 1992).
 He is a Fellow of the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS) in Wassenaar (1986-1987 and 1990-1991).
 He was a member of the Governing Board of the Netherlands Register of Court Experts from 2010 until 2018.
 Together with D.J.
 Hessing, Van Koppen took the initiative to found the Criminology departments at Leiden University, VU University Amsterdam, and Erasmus University Rotterdam.
 He is Past-President of the European Association for Psychology and Law.